-These agents often times would way rather be apart of a team where someone else (the team leader) does the lead generation, marketing and so on, so they (the buyers agent) can focus on what they do best: following up with, showing homes to, and writing offers for buyers!
+These agents often times would way rather be apart of a team where someone else (the team leader) does the lead generation, marketing and so on, so they (the buyers agent) can focus on what they do best: following up, showing homes, and writing offers!

 Buyer’s agents, by their very nature, generally prefer NOT to be bogged down in the administrative work.
 Here again is a place the real estate team leader can bring tremendous value.
 By providing capable administrative support, team leaders ensure that buyers agents are able to focus on what they are best at: SELLING REAL ESTATE.

-This model proved so effective, that traditional real estate offices, not team, ENTIRE OFFICES were unable to produce even a fraction of the per agent production (and profit) that this new model generated!
+This model proved so effective, that traditional real estate offices, not teams, ENTIRE OFFICES were unable to produce even a fraction of the per agent production (and profit) that this new model generated!

 How Will Hiring a Buyers Agent Make Me More Money?

 Won’t I lose money by giving 50% of my commission to a buyer’s agent?
-There is a common misconception among real estate agents that hiring a buyer’s agent (or two or more) and paying them 50% (or similar) of the commission will result in the real estate team leader losing money… Nothing could be further from the truth!
-(What a limiting belief!)
+There’s a common misconception among real estate agents that hiring a buyer’s agent (or two or more) and paying them 50% (or similar) of the commission will result in the real estate team leader losing money.
+Nothing could be further from the truth!
+(This is a limiting belief!)

 Billy-Bob is what we refer to as ‘poverty conscious”.
 Too afraid to “lose” what little income he has, he refuses to hire buyer’s agents, fearing the 50% he pays will be “lost income”.
 He worries that this will keep him from reaching his monthly goals, and his ROI on the $7,000+/month he is spending in leads will be reduced.

 Billy-Bob couldn’t be more wrong!
 You see, his conversion numbers are terrible.
-He is paying for leads, then paying ISA’s (Inside Sales Agents) to convert those leads to appointments.
+He is paying for leads, and he is paying ISA’s (Inside Sales Agents) to convert those leads to appointments.
 He is personally going on 10 buyer appointments per week, and cherry picking the very best ones to follow up with.

-If all he did was assign the ones he chose NOT to follow up with to 2 buyer’s agents, he would turn 4-10 buyers per month who he is currently NOT converting, into sales!
+If all he did was assign the ones he chose NOT to follow up with to 2 buyer’s agents, he would turn 4 to 10 buyers per month whom he is currently NOT converting into sales!

-This would ultimately lead to approximately $20-50,000 in increased revenue, which AFTER splitting with his buyer’s agents would net Billy-Bob an additional $10-25,000 each and every month, WITHOUT taking a single buyer away from the pool he has decided to work with!!
+This would ultimately lead to approximately $20,000 to $50,000 in increased revenue, which AFTER splitting with his buyer’s agents would net Billy-Bob an additional $10,000 to $25,000 each and every month, WITHOUT taking a single buyer away from the pool he has decided to work with!

-As if that weren’t enough, he could EASILY assign enough leads to buyer’s agents to keep as many as 4 buyer’s agents full time busy, resulting in $20-50,000 in NET MONTHLY REVENUE, going directly in to Billy-Bob’s pocket!
+As if that weren’t enough, he could EASILY assign enough leads to buyer’s agents to keep as many as 4 buyer’s agents busy full-time, resulting in $20,000 to 50,000 in NET MONTHLY REVENUE, going directly into Billy-Bob’s pocket!

-*Note from Michael – Incidentally, Billy Bob’s coach and I have been telling him this for 2 months now, and he has yet to hire a single buyer’s agent!! … Poverty Conscious!
+*Note from Michael – Incidentally, Billy-Bob’s coach and I have been telling him this for two months now, and he has yet to hire a single buyer’s agent!
+Poverty Conscious!

 How Do I Hire a Buyer’s Agent?